BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [STARTING POSITIONS]

-[Both players roll a D6 — the player with the highest result chooses one of the corners of the board, and their opponent automatically has the opposite.
-A line is then drawn between the two chosen corners, and both players then place a single Objective marker 15" away from their corner along this line — this is their own relic.]
+[Both players roll a D6 â€” the player with the highest result chooses one of the corners of the board, and their opponent automatically has the opposite.
+A line is then drawn between the two chosen corners, and both players then place a single Objective marker 15" away from their corner along this line â€” this is their own relic.]

 [The board is then split into two halves diagonally between the two corners that were not chosen, forming two deployment zones.
 The player who scored the highest then selects a warband in their force to deploy in their deployment zone, but not within 3" of the line that runs diagonally through the centre of the board.
 Models may not be deployed further than 6" from the captain of their warband.]